Simple Programs

 Execute with Scala CLI

-scala-cli https://github.com/takapi327/ldbc/tree/master/docs/src/main/scala/02-Program.scala --dependency io.github.takapi327::ldbc-dsl:0.3.0-beta8 --dependency io.github.takapi327::ldbc-connector:0.3.0-beta8
+scala-cli https://github.com/takapi327/ldbc/tree/master/docs/src/main/scala/02-Program.scala --dependency io.github.takapi327::ldbc-dsl:0.3.0-beta11 --dependency io.github.takapi327::ldbc-connector:0.3.0-beta11

-val program: Executor[IO, (List[Int], Option[Int], Int)] =
+val program: DBIO[(List[Int], Option[Int], Int)] =

 for

-result1 <- sql"SELECT 1".query[Int].to[List]
+result1 <- sql"SELECT 1".query[Int].to[List] // Get results as a list

-result2 <- sql"SELECT 2".query[Int].to[Option]
+result2 <- sql"SELECT 2".query[Int].to[Option] // Get results as an Option

-result3 <- sql"SELECT 3".query[Int].unsafe
+result3 <- sql"SELECT 3".query[Int].unsafe // Get the result directly

 yield (result1, result2, result3)